fstab/grok_exporter/CONFIG_v2.md

     path: /var/logdir1/*.log
     readall: false
     fail_on_missing_logfile: true
-    poll_interval: 5s # should NOT be needed in most cases, see below
+    poll_interval_seconds: 5 # should not be needed in most cases, see below
 ```

 Example 2: